birth_Injury_claims

 If you or your baby has suffered harm due to medical negligence during pregnancy, labour, or postnatal care, you may be entitled to make a birth injury claim for compensation.
 Our specialist birth injury solicitors are here to help you secure the justice and financial support you deserve.

-Trusted Birth Injury Lawyers – Helping Families Across the UK
+Trusted Birth Injury Solicitors – Expert Legal Support for Families

 Welcoming a child should be one of life’s happiest moments.
-But when medical professionals fail to provide the expected standard of care, the consequences can be life-changing.
-At NJS Law, we understand how devastating birth injuries can be for both parents and children – physically, emotionally, and financially.
+Unfortunately, when medical professionals fail to provide the expected standard of care, the impact can be devastating.
+At NJS Law, our experienced birth injury solicitors understand the physical, emotional, and financial challenges families face after a birth injury.

-We specialise in birth injury claims caused by medical negligence during pregnancy, childbirth, or postnatal treatment.
-If your child’s injury could have been avoided with proper care, you may have grounds to pursue compensation.
+We specialise in birth injury claims caused by medical negligence during pregnancy, childbirth, or postnatal care.
+If your child has suffered an injury that could have been prevented with proper medical treatment, our team can help you pursue the compensation you deserve.

 What is a Birth Injury Claim?

-A birth injury claim allows parents to pursue compensation when substandard medical care during pregnancy, labour, or postnatal care results in injury to the mother or baby.
-Compensation can help cover:
+A birth injury claim allows parents to seek compensation when substandard medical care during pregnancy, labour, or postnatal treatment causes injury to the mother or baby.
+Securing compensation can help cover essential costs, including:

 • Specialist medical treatment and therapies